Frequently Asked Questions (FAQs)

 Academies are managed by their own academy trust and are not the responsibility of the Local Authority.
 Academy trusts are given directly the money which would have been given to the Local Authority, so academies can choose how best to spend that money on the provision of education.

 All Academies are run by an Academy Trust.
 A Multi Academy trust is a single Trust which runs more than one academy.
 The Multi Academy Trust is the statutory Governing Body of each of its academies.
 It is a charitable company limited by guarantee, which means it may not make any profit, and because it is publicly funded it is subject to judicial review and to the Freedom of Information Act like any other public body.
 The trust has a formal agreement, or contract with the Department for Education (DfE) which sets out the parameters in which it must operate as well as being subject to charity law, public law (being publicly funded) as well as general company law.

-The four schools - Avon Valley College, Bulford St Leonard’s, Durrington All Saints and St Michael’s School, propose to convert to academy status and form the Salisbury Plain Academies multi-academy-trust.
+Four schools - Avon Valley College, Bulford St Leonard’s, Durrington All Saints and St Michael’s School, originally converted to academy status and formed the Salisbury Plain Academies multi-academy-trust.
 Since conversion, two further schools have joined the multi-academy trust: Pembroke Park and Netheravon All Saints Primary schools.